christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 a Flavian forgery to hide their stolen legacy.
 Alexander conquered Persia as vengeance for Persian enslavement of Scythia.

+Chandragupta Maurya is consistently referred to as Sandrokottos or Androcottos.
+Andragoras is a Greek rendering of the same name.
+The -cotta/-gotta suffix is a common Greek way of rendering Indian names; for example, the Buddhist monk Buddhaghosa was known in Greek as Budda-gotta, and the initial "S" is just a Greek prefix (like in Sandros for Alexander).
+Andragoras's name means "Scythian Man" or "Messenger of the Dragon" (Andras = man, and agoras = the Sycthian priesthood).

+Thus, this was a dynastic title and Andragoras (Seleucid satrap) (https://en.wikipedia.org/wiki/Andragoras_(Seleucid_satrap)) and Andragoras the Parthian (https://en.wikipedia.org/wiki/Andragoras_(4th_century_BC)) who was the ancestor of the subsequent kings of Parthia (Justin 41.4; Ammianus Marcellinus 23.6.2), were Alexander's heirs using this title (or likely his nephews through "Dara" (Darius III) aka Seleucus I Nicator as Andragoras claimed Seleucid descent)

+The name "Narisanka" is given as an alternate name for Andragoras.
+This is intriguing because it could be an Iranian translation of an Indian title like Narendra-simha (Lion-King).
+This itself is derived from the Avestan Nairyosangha, which means "man of words" and refers to a divine messenger of Ahura Mazda.

+Arsaces I, the founder of the Parthian Empire is claimed to have killed Andragoras during the Seleucid-Parthian Wars, but this is likely an avatar switch, or he was his successor.

 In the book the Alexander Romance, a book that has its earliest copy dating back a couple of centuries after his life, Alexander accepts mortality only after achieving complete satisfaction in his conquests.